Forestierr/dai-flappy-bird/README.md

 ### Single player

 The game may be played in single-player mode.
-The objective is to evade the pipes by depressing the space bar, thereby enabling the bird to fly.
+The objective is to evade the pipes by pressing the space bar, thereby enabling the bird to fly.

 ### Two players